fralau/mkdocs-macros-plugin/README.md

 with double curly brackets:

 ```
-The price of the item is {{price}}.
+The price of the item is {{ price }}.
 ```

-His concept of using the [jinja2](http://jinja.pocoo.org/docs/2.10/) templating engine for that purpose was  simple and beautiful: all it took for this plugin was a few lines of code.
+His idea of using the [jinja2](http://jinja.pocoo.org/docs/2.10/) templating engine for that purpose was  simple and beautiful: all it took for this plugin was a few lines of code.

 #### jinja2: variables can also be Python callables

-And then I discovered that the creators of jinja2, in their great wisdom (thanks also to them!), had decided to support *any* kind of Python variables, *including the callables*, typically functions, e.g.:
+I then discovered that the creators of jinja2, in their great wisdom (thanks also to them!), had decided to support *any* kind of Python variables, *including callables*, typically functions, e.g.:

 ```
-The price of the item is {{calculate(2, 7.4)}}.
+The price of the item is {{ calculate(2, 7.4) }}.
 ```

-They did not think it was worth more a few words, but it was a diamond in plain sight.
+Perhaps they did not think it was worth more than a few words in their documentation, but it was a diamond in plain sight.

-**Oh yeah?** So let's support them also in the markdown pages of MkDocs!
+> **Oh yeah?** So let's call Python functions from the markdown pages of MkDocs!

 #### Macros in Wiki engines

 > **The idea of using 'macros' to speed up the process of writing web pages is in fact rather old**.

-Most wiki engines,
+> Most wiki **engines**,
-which also rely on some [markup](http://wiki.c2.com/?MarkupLanguage) language, had the same problems of enriching the presentation of the pages, at the turn of the year 2000.
+which also rely on some [markup](http://wiki.c2.com/?MarkupLanguage) language, had the same issue of enriching the markup language of their pages, at the turn of the year 2000.

 In response, they often implemented macros in one form or another (in mediawiki, they were confusingly called [templates](https://www.mediawiki.org/wiki/Help:Templates)).
-And in many cases, these wiki engines relied on the double-curly-braces syntax.
+And in many cases, these wiki engines already relied on the double-curly-braces syntax.

 After all, a **static website generator** can be defined as a wiki whose online editing features have been removed, to make it "wiki-wikier"!